dalzilio/mcc/README.md

 together.

-At the moment, we simply recognize the case of high-level nets with a single variable used with a circular symmetry (basically a "scalar set").
-This allows us to manage very big instances of the Philosophers model.
+At the moment, we simply recognize the case of high-level nets with a single variable used with a circular symmetry (basically, this is a "scalar set").
+This allows us to manage very big instances of the *Philosophers* model.

 ## Getting Started